theislab/moscot-framework_reproducibility/notebooks/time/mouse_temporal/Readme.md

     <summary>3_Growth_rate_and_driver_gene_analysis  </summary>
     &nbsp;

 To get a more detailed view of transitions on the cell level we extend the kNN-approach intruduced by to to cell-level TOME (cl-TOME), which is then compared to moscot.
-For this analyis, extraembryonic tissues (inlcuding Blood progenitors and Primitive erythroid cells until E8.5) have been excluded for gastulation and organogenesis.
+For this analyis, extraembryonic tissues (inlcuding blood progenitors and primitive erythroid cells until E8.5) have been excluded for the stages gastulation and organogenesis.

 #### 0_cl-TOME: